Before configuring .edge, it is useful to understand how each processing blade is controlled and where its settings are stored.

 Adjusting Settings

-All of the settings for a processing blade can be viewed and edited from the "Device Details" page.
+All of the settings for a processing blade can be viewed and edited from the "Device Details" page in HOME.
 The settings are stored automatically on the processing blade whenever a change is made.

 The seven menu tabs provide access to the settings.

-- The informational fields (on the left) include the Software Version and Serial Number (important for licensing), plus the "Identify Hardware" function (if you need to locate a blade in the equipment rack).
+The informational fields (on the left) include the current label and location, Software Version and Serial Number (important for licensing).
 The Edit button can be used to edit the device label and location.
+The "Identify Hardware" function can be used to identify the blade by flashing its Call HOME LED on the front panel.

 The Network Ports tab lists all of the processing blade's active network ports.
 From here you can check the status of a port or edit its network settings.